 For more options, check out our full playlist of abs videos here.

-These 3 total body workouts that also challenge the core muscles while working the entire body:
+And these 3 total body workouts that also challenge the core muscles while working the entire body:

 For more options, check out our full total body training playlist here.